thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 ~~~
 {: #fig-deploy-joint-issuer title="Joint Attester and Issuer Deployment Model"}

-The Origin Issuer MUST not issue privately verifiable tokens, as this would
+The Origin Issuer MUST NOT issue privately verifiable tokens, as this would
 lead to secret material being shared between the Origin and the Reverse Origin.

 A particular deployment model is when the Reverse Origin is the Attester/Issuer.